TeaWeb/we/README.md

 # we
-Watching Everything in your server
+Watch Everything in your server